Priii07/New-Zealand-Airfare-Prediction/README.md

 	  - The data set ranges from 19th September 2019 to 18th  December 2019,  a total of 90 days.
 	  - There are 26 airport pairs.

-Preliminary Data Exploration
+## Preliminary Data Exploration:

-	- To begin with we checked the shape of the data set it has 162833 rows and 11 columns.
+	- To begin with the shape of the data set is 162833 rows and 11 columns.
-	- After removing all the Null Values we have 162804 rows and 11 columns.
+	- After removing all the Null Values the shape is 162804 rows and 11 columns.
-	- Data type of all the columns is ‘str’ which we changed to their respective data types for e.g., all the data columns were encoded as ‘str’ so we 	     changed it to datetime.
+	- Data type of all the columns is ‘str’ which is changed to their respective data types for e.g., all the data columns were encoded as ‘str’ so we 	     changed it to datetime.
 	- Maximum Fare Price is $1364 , Minimum Fare Price is $32 and Average Fare Price is $411.
 	- The primary airports are: Auckland (AKL), Christchurch(CHC), Wellington(WLG) and Queenstown(ZQN).
 	- Secondary airport are: Dunedin (DUD), Napier/Hastings(NPE), New Plymouth(NPL), Nelson(NSN) and Palmerston North(PMR).